Carnation Revolution: Legacy

 Construction of what is now called the 25 de Abril Bridge began on 5 November 1962.
-It opened on 6 August 1966 as the Salazar Bridge, named after Estado Novo leader António de Oliveira Salazar.
+It opened on 6 August 1966 as the Salazar Bridge, named after Estado Novo leader Salazar.
 Soon after the Carnation Revolution of 1974, the bridge was renamed the 25 de Abril Bridge to commemorate the revolution.
-Citizens who removed the large, brass "Salazar" sign from a main pillar of the bridge and painting a provisional "25 de Abril" in its place were recorded on film.
+Citizens who removed the large, brass "Salazar" sign from a main pillar of the bridge and painted a provisional "25 de Abril" in its place were recorded on film.

 Many Portuguese streets and squares are named vinte e cinco de Abril (25 April), for the day of the revolution.
 The Portuguese Mint chose the 40th anniversary of the Carnation Revolution for its 2014 2 euro commemorative coin.

 Freedom Day

 Freedom Day (25 April) is a national holiday, with state-sponsored and spontaneous commemorations of the civil liberties and political freedoms achieved after the revolution.
 It commemorates the 25 April 1974 revolution and Portugal's first free elections on that date the following year.